 Hillel O'Leary is a sculptor and designer living and working in the northeastern United States.
-His work draws from rigorous personal philosophies, and the desire to be an ever-present student of the world around him.
+His work draws from the exploration of naturally occurring and man-made form.
+It serves to provide a basis for the contemplation of our relationships, and to that which surrounds us.

 Sculpture, at its best, is three-dimensional philosophy.
 The rigor of one’s creative practice must be distilled from the convictions of ones principles and ideals.
 The time and patience taken with the careful crafting of an object or experience should reflect the commitment of the artist to creating something tha… Read More